Emanuel Levy

-Emanuel Levy is an American film critic and professor emeritus of sociology and film of Arizona State University.
-He has run film clubs in various campuses and has served on the juries of 69 film festivals all over the world.
+Emanuel Levy is an internationally known American film critic and professor emeritus of sociology and film of Arizona State University.

+He is the only critic in the U.S. to have served on the juries of 69 film festivals, including Cannes, Venice, Berlin, Locarno, Roma, San Francisco, Sundance.

-For the past 50 years, he has taught a wide variety of courses in sociology, film studies, and popular culture at Columbia University, New School for Social Research, Wellesley College, UCLA, and Arizona State University.
+For the past 50 years, Levy has taught a wide variety of courses in sociology, film studies, and popular culture at Columbia University, New School for Social Research, Wellesley College, UCLA, and Arizona State University.

 Early life and education

 Levy grew up in Tel Aviv, after his family emigrated to Israel from Europe.
-He attended Ironi He High School, one of Israel's best schools, where he got a well-rounded liberal education.
-After military service as a combat officer in the IDF, he attended Tel Aviv University, where he obtained a B.A. degree in Sociology, Anthropology and Political Science (magna cum laude).
+He attended Ironi He High School in Israel.
+After military service as a combat officer in the Israeli Defense Force he attended Tel Aviv University, where he obtained a B.A. degree in Sociology, Anthropology and Political Science (magna cum laude).
 He pursued a M.Phil and Ph.D. (in distinction) in Sociology of Art (focusing on film and theater) from Columbia University in 1975 and 1978, respectively.